321mask/Live-Activities/README.md

 ## Requirements

+- iOS 26 or later (for glass buttons)
 - iOS 16.2 or later (for frequent updates)
 - iOS 16.1 or later (for Live Activities)
 - Physical device (Live Activities don't work in Simulator)